Since 2017

 Dry yeast (before and after opening)

-• Before opening, can be stored in the pantry, but better in the refrigerator.
+• Before opening, it can be kept in the pantry, but the refrigerator is better.

-• After opening, transfer to a jar, expel air and close tightly.
-Store in the refrigerator for up to 4 months.
+• After opening, transfer it to a jar, press out the air, and close it tightly.
+Store it in the refrigerator for up to 4 months.

 Fresh compressed yeast

-• Store only in the refrigerator at a temperature of 2–4 °C.
+• Store it only in the refrigerator at a temperature of 2–4 °C.

-• Do not freeze – the yeast cells will die in the process.
+• Do not freeze it, as the yeast cells die in the process.

-• Shelf life – up to 2 weeks.
+• Shelf life is up to 2 weeks.

-• If mold appears, a sour smell, or darkening occurs – the yeast is spoiled.
+• If mould, a sour smell, or darkening appears, the yeast has spoiled.

 How to check yeast activity

-• No foam – the yeast no longer works.
+• If there is no foam, the yeast no longer works.

 Table: Yeast Storage